 You will need to consider and set up a charging structure, potentially including a rate card, both for your photography and also the rights usage.

-You will also need to consider copyright, which is complex but extremely important - see protecting your intellectual property.
+You will also need to consider copyright, which is complex but extremely important.
+Make sure that you understand:

 As a photographer, you will need equipment and, perhaps, premises - although many freelance photographers work from home.
 You might consider buying an existing business, going into a partnership or a joint venture with others in your sector, or you may just start from scratch.